Reports: Prosecutors have tape of Trump discussing holding onto classified doc after leaving office

 No one has been criminally charged.

+The criminal investigation began last year after the National Archives and Records Administration alerted the FBI to the presence of classified documents in 15 boxes of records sent back, belatedly, from Mar-a-Lago by Trump and his representatives.
+Investigators initially issued a subpoena for remaining classified records, but after they received only about three dozen during a June 2022 visit to Mar-a-Lago, returned with a search warrant two months later and recovered about 100 more documents marked as classified.

+Smith, the special counsel, is also investigating efforts by Trump and his allies to undo the results of the 2020 presidential election — the subject of a similar, ongoing inquiry by prosecutors in Atlanta.
+New York prosecutors charged Trump earlier this year with falsifying business records.

-According to the CNN report, the recording was made during a gathering at Bedminster with aides to Trump and two people who were working on the autobiography of his former chief of staff, Mark Meadows.
+According to the CNN report, the recording was made during a gathering at Bedminster with aides to Trump and two people who were working on the autobiography of Trump’s former chief of staff, Mark Meadows.

 It said Meadows’ autobiography includes a description of what appears to be the same meeting.
 A lawyer for Meadows declined to comment Wednesday when reached by The Associated Press.

-CNN said witnesses including Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, have been questioned about the document.
-A spokesman for Milley declined to comment.
+CNN said witnesses including Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, have been questioned about the episode.
+A spokesman for Milley declined to comment on reports that he had been interviewed.

 A spokesman for the special counsel declined to comment.